Kamchatka (band)

-Kamchatka are a Swedish power trio highly influenced by late 1960s and early 1970s blues rock bands.
+Kamchatka are a Swedish rock band highly influenced by late 1960s and early 1970s blues rock bands.
 Their sound combines elements of blues rock, stoner rock and psychedelic rock.

 Kamchatka took their name from the volcanically active Russian Kamchatka Peninsula that divides the Okhotsk and the Bering Sea.

 Biography

 In 2005 Kamchatka released their self-titled debut Kamchatka, a 14-track album containing 3 covers: "I Love Everybody" originally written by blues-rocker Johnny Winter.
 The 2 other songs, "Auto Mowdown" and "Spacegirl Blues" were written by Gerald V. Casale of new wave band Devo (from compilation Hardcore Devo: Volume One).
 The album was recorded at Shrimpmonkey studios by Nicolas Elgstrand.

 In 2007, Before Kamchatka's second album Volume II was released, guitarist Thomas Andersson collaborated on a project called King Hobo with Opeth keyboardist Per Wiberg and Clutch drummer Jean-Paul Gaster, amongst others.

 Kamchatka's third album Volume III was released in March 2009.
 An 11-track album containing a cover of The Allman Brothers' song Whipping Post featuring Clutch drummer Jean Paul Gaster.

-The fourth album Bury Your Roots, an album of 12 original tracks, was released on GMR September 5, 2011.
+The fourth album Bury Your Roots, an album of 12 original tracks, was released on GMR 5 September 2011.

-The fifth Kamchatka album The Search Goes On, was released on Despotz Records on February 21, 2014.
+The fifth Kamchatka album The Search Goes On, was released on Despotz Records on 21 February 2014.